drshahizan/software-engineering/materials/module4/kohlihui/readme.md

 Overall, the requirement engineering process for a hospital information system should be systematic, collaborative, and iterative, involving all stakeholders in the process of defining and refining the requirements.
 By following a structured approach, the requirements for the system can be clearly defined, ensuring that the final product meets the needs of all stakeholders.

+# User and System Requirement in hospital information system

+User requirements in a hospital information system refer to the specific needs of the users or stakeholders of the system.
+System requirements refer to the technical capabilities and features that the system should have in order to meet these needs.

+## User requirement in hospital information system:

+Here are some examples of user requirements for a hospital information system:

+1. Healthcare providers need to access patient information quickly and easily in order to provide timely and effective care.
+They need the system to provide a clear and concise overview of the patient's medical history, including diagnoses, medications, test results, and allergies.

+2. Patients need to be able to access their own health information, such as test results and appointment schedules, in a secure and user-friendly way.
+They need the system to be accessible from a variety of devices, such as computers, smartphones, and tablets.

+3. Hospital administrators need to be able to track and manage the hospital's resources, including staff, equipment, and supplies.
+They need the system to provide real-time information on the availability and utilization of these resources.

+4. Insurance companies need to be able to access patient information and claims data in order to process claims and reimburse healthcare providers.
+They need the system to provide secure and timely access to this information.

+5. Patients and their families need to be able to communicate with healthcare providers and access educational resources related to their condition.
+They need the system to provide secure messaging and telehealth capabilities, as well as access to educational materials.

+By understanding these user requirements, a hospital information system can be designed to meet the needs of its users and support the delivery of high-quality healthcare services.

+## System Requirement in hospital information system

+Here are some examples of user and system requirements for a hospital information system:

+1. The system should be fast and responsive, with low latency and high throughput, to ensure that healthcare providers can access patient information quickly and easily.

+2. The system should be secure, with robust access controls and data encryption, to protect patient information from unauthorized access or breaches.

+3. The system should be scalable, with the ability to handle increasing amounts of data and users as the hospital grows.

+4. The system should be interoperable, with the ability to integrate with other healthcare systems, such as electronic health record (EHR) systems and medical devices.

+5. The system should be reliable, with high uptime and minimal downtime, to ensure that healthcare providers can access patient information when they need it.

+6. The system should be customizable, with the ability to tailor workflows and modules to the specific needs of the hospital.

+7. The system should be compliant with relevant regulatory requirements, such as HIPAA, to ensure that patient data is kept secure and confidential.